 Wills are stored free of charge for your lifetime.
 Simply tell your next of kin or your beneficiaries that your Will is with Co-op Legal Services to avoid any concerns about finding your Will.

-As part of the Co-op Group our values of openness, honesty, social responsibility and caring for others are core to the service we provide.
+Co-op Legal Services has been named National Will Writing Firm of the Year (2018).
+As part of the Co-op Group, our values of openness, honesty, social responsibility and caring for others are core to the service we provide.
 Our customers consistently rate the quality of our legal advice and services at 4.4 out of 5 stars.

 Things to Consider when Writing a Will